-Tess Korthout, business developer at The Hyve, started with forensic science as her bachelor’s degree, completed a master’s in bioinformatics and systems and also got a degree in oncology.
+Tess Korthout, business developer at The Hyve, started with forensic science as her bachelor’s degree, completed a master’s in bioinformatics and systems biology and also got a degree in oncology.

 It is an I.T company with a very special mission and a vision.
 They support the open source software community and believe that scientists should not have to pay for licenses of software.
 The company also believes in the potential of open source communities to work and really thrive.

 According to Korthout, The Hyve basically offers help to researchers with installing open-source, offers solutions and explains said solutions.
 The company has lots of software developers in-house so they actually are able to build additional features.
 Korthout discloses that The Hyve is a very young company.
 It was founded seven years ago and is full of so many people with an academic background also.
 So far, The Hyve has worked and works with large academic hospitals, research institutes, Healthcare institutions and top10 pharma.

 From Korthout’s perspective, digital transformation is really one of the most important things for health care right now and should be a top priority for every institute.
 She asserts that she’s very interested to see all the opportunities in A.I and all the remote monitoring systems

 that are starting to thrive.
 She is working with and under The Hyve to emphasise the importance of making sure that medical data is machine readable and that proper method data is inputted.
 She is also working on ensuring the data is stored in a safe format that is still readable in 10 years.